garfix/nligems/doc/internals.md

 The reason that one has to write his own grammar, is that the number of rules has to be kept to a minimum.
 The fact that more rules means slower parsing is not so important.
 More rules, however, cause unnecessary ambiguity, and that is something to avoid.

 There's an online parser that may help you to find rewrite rules for a sentence.
 It is the Stanford Parser:  http://nlp.stanford.edu:8080/parser/index.jsp

-However, there's also an easier way, that may be used in simpler systems.

-when the system only needs to deal with simple sentences, parsing is overkill and a sentence may be recognized by ___template matching___.
-The template is a fixed form like this:

-    WHAT IS THE MASS OF ?x

-Here all words must match literally to the template, with the exception of ?x, which matches a variable text.

 #### Understand the User: Semantic Analysis